UNISvalbard/Geo-UAV/content/lessons/check_list/preflight_checklist.md

 6. Pre-launch check

 #### 1. Check the flying conditions and the itinerary
-It is important to check the weather.
-The forecast can help, but in places such as Svalbard the weather can be unpredictable and highly problematic for drone operations, so you have to assess the proper conditions once in the field.

-High winds, very low temperature, low clouds, fog or precipitation are not suitable conditions for flying AUVs.
-The  visibility has to be consistent throughout the expected range of operation and pilot certificate.
+Checking the weather is crucial, especially in areas with unpredictable weather like Svalbard.
+Before flying AUVs, it is important to assess the conditions on site.
+Avoid flying in high winds, very low temperatures, low clouds, fog, or precipitation.
+Visibility should be consistent throughout the expected range of operation and pilot certificate.

-Discuss with your co-pilot and have a clear plan of the flight plan.
-Once in the field you will be limited by the number of batteries, battery life of the controler, space in the memmory card, etc. Therefore, it is important to have a clear predefined flight plan to be efficient and do not leave areas uncovered.
+Discuss the flight plan with your co-pilot and have a clear plan in place.
+You will be limited by the number of batteries, battery life of the controller, memory card space, etc. Therefore, having a predefined flight plan is crucial for efficiency and ensuring complete coverage of the area.

-If the weather changes suddenly and it disrupts your AUV operation, land the AUV as soon as possible to minimize risks.
+If the weather suddenly changes and disrupts AUV operations, land the AUV as soon as possible to minimize risks.

 ```{admonition} Certificate regulations
 :class: warning